microsoft/api-guidelines/Guidelines.md

 **Stable order prerequisite:** Both forms of paging depend on the collection of items having a stable order.
 The server MUST supplement any specified order criteria with additional sorts (typically by key) to ensure that items are always ordered consistently.

-**Missing/repeated results:** Even if the server enforces a consistent sort order, results MAY be missing or repeated based on creation or deletion of other resources.
+**Missing/repeated results:** Even if the server enforces a consistent sort order, results MAY be missing or repeated based on the creation or deletion of other resources.
 Clients MUST be prepared to deal with these discrepancies.
 The server SHOULD always encode the record ID of the last read record, helping the client in the process of managing repeated/missing results.